-- Students may not remove or exchange furniture from common areas of the residence hall (or house) or from any residence hall room. - 2.
-Lofts may be built for rooms in Miller Hall only. - Lofts must be built according to the specifications published and available from the Residence Life and Housing Office. - b.
-Lofts are not permitted in the University-owned houses or apartments. - Lofts must be inspected by the Residence Life staff within the first two weeks of school. - d.
-Maintenance staff will immediately remove non-inspected lofts that are discovered in student rooms, and the residents will be charged \$100. - Screens are not to be removed from windows.
-Screens must be down at all times except in emergency situations - Waterbeds are not permitted unless a serious medical condition requires it and permission is received from the Disabilities Intervention Team. - Student owned furniture, including couches, chairs, tables and futons, is not permitted in Williard Hall.
-Small TV stands are acceptable in Williard Hall. - Furniture, including couches, chairs, tables, and futons, is not permitted outside of campus owned apartments or houses, including porches or patios.
+- 1. Students may not remove or exchange furniture from common areas of the residence hall (or house) or from any residence hall room. - 2.
+Homemade or non-university rented lofts are prohibited in all residential buildings. - 3.
+Screens are not to be removed from windows.
+Screens must be down at all times except in emergency situations. - 4.
+Waterbeds are not permitted unless a serious medical condition requires it and permission is received from the Disabilities Intervention Team. - 5.
+The university will provide furniture in residential rooms and may provide other furnishings as determined. - 6.
+Furniture, including couches, chairs, tables, and futons, is not permitted outside of campus owned apartments or houses, including porches or patios.
 Outdoor designed furniture may be approved upon inspection of a Residence Life and Housing staff member. - 7.
 All University furniture must stay in the designated room in which it was intended at all times.